ss1611/CS220-AU-portfolio-1/di-reflection.md

 - how do I assess the credibility of information of other people (or institutions) e.g. does it matter how good their profile picture looks or how well their website is designed?
 - how much fact-checking could people do when visiting my resident identities e.g. my websites or social accounts and who much fact-checking do I need to do when referencing others' work?
 - is a piece of information's creditably in line with how high the information ranks using a search engine?
-- is a piece of information's creditably in line with the creditability (or the number of followers) of a mainstream or alternative broadcaster, its references and perhaps whom it was reviewed by?
+- is a piece of information's creditably in line with the creditability (or the number of followers) of a mainstream or alternative broadcaster, its references and perhaps who it was reviewed by?
 Can this information be biased or could there be a conflict of interest?
 - what does it mean to critically evaluate information i.e. what is critical thinking?
 - how do I develop my critical thinking regarding my engagement on the Web in my visitor and resident modes?
 - what is my digital capability e.g. what aspect of technology am I comfortable/uncomfortable with?
 - how can I improve my online presence e.g. by monitoring the time I spend on social media vs. work when using my computing device?
-- how can I improve the way I interact with information online e.g. can I access a more mindful/objective instead of a more reactive/emotional/bias state of mind before sharing or commenting on something online?
+- how can I improve the way I interact with information online e.g. can I access a more mindful/objective instead of a more reactive/emotional/biased state of mind before sharing or commenting on something online?
 - what information about my developing digital identities am I confident sharing publicly?

 <br>